 EU citizens must also apply for a residence permit if they intend to stay longer than 3 months and take up employment in Cyprus.
 You can apply for a residence permit (Yellow Slip) at your local Immigration Department.

-Download the Cyprus Social Insurance pdf doc (latest version available is from 2009)
+Download the Cyprus Social Insurance (in pdf format, may not be compatible with mobile devices) (latest version available is from 2009)

 When planning to work in Cyprus you should consider seriously how you will survive financially if you do not manage to gain employment.
 It is not so easy to find jobs in Cyprus for English speakers, there are few jobs around, however if you do not speak or write Greek then you are facing a big disadvantage.
-Also the global recession has meant fewer jobs being available in Cyprus, and unemployment has reached an all-time high.
+Also the global recession and Cyprus' own economic crisis has meant fewer jobs being available in Cyprus, and unemployment has reached an all-time high.

 The best ways to find jobs are via the local newspapers, recruitment agencies, and online recruitment websites, or your local department of labour office.
 However you must be prepared to be patient, as many employers do not even bother to reply to applications that were not successful.

 If you use local online forums and free classifieds websites to look for jobs in Cyprus, you should be aware that there are many scams around that can trick you into giving your personal details for their ilicit use, or you could end up being part of a money laundering operation.
 Be very aware, if something seems too good to be true, then it probably is, some of the best scams can appear to be completely ligitimate, so do some research on the company first.